 Spots will be found mainly down-lake where the water is deeper.
 Target deeper points and fish parallel to the bank at varying depths to locate fish.
 Night fishing along humps or steeper drop-offs close to shore can produce good catches.

-Stripers are stocked annually at relatively low rates, and thanks to deep-water cooler water temps during summer, a strong fishery has developed.
-Water levels have remained relatively stable the last couple of years so anglers should expect good catches in 2015.
+Stripers are stocked annually at relatively moderate rates, and thanks to deep-water cooler water temps during summer, a strong fishery has developed.
+Water levels have remained relatively stable the last couple of years so anglers should expect good catches in 2016.
+Recent sampling indicated that stripers have improved in size and health over the last few years.
 DNR has documented trophy-size fish at 40-plus pounds.
-However, the average size striper is less than 5 pounds.
+However, the average size striper is less than 4 to 7 pounds.

 Try trolling creek channels during cooler months, moving to cooler depths located in the main lake during summer.
 Drifting or fishing on the bottom with live or cut shad has produced some larger catches.

 Juliette is one of the best lakes in the area for redear sunfish where large numbers are typical in the spring.
-Sizes will average around 6 inches but anglers should expect 6 to 9-inches with some fish greater than 10 inches.
+Fall 2015 sampling showed sizes will average around 6 inches but anglers should expect 6 to 9-inches with some fish greater than 10 inches.
 Bluegill suffer from stunting and only the occasional hand-sized fish is caught.

 Bluegill, redbreast and redear sunfish can be caught with cane poles or spinning outfits rigged with small hooks, bobbers and split shot using worms or crickets fished at various depths, including the bottom.
 Fly rods are effective in spring, summer and fall with wet and dry flies.
 Slowly retrieved small artificial lures such as Beetle Spins Rooster Tails or Shysters also are effective.